-Last week’s challenge on 52Frames was to take a portrait of a stranger.
-And bonus points for using a prop.
-Forget the prop, I was sure I was going to struggle just to get a portrait of a stranger!
-Eek!
+I struggle with street photography and photographing strangers.
 I’m not overly shy, but I am introverted (I’ve been described as a loud introvert!
 Ha ha!) and I’ve never successfully walked up to a stranger and said “Can I take your photo?” even though people like Alan Shapiro (who I discovered on G+ back in the day) make it look and sound easy.
 It’s not easy.
 It’s freaking terrifying.

 So on Friday I spent my lunchtime photographing the protestors.
-These were my best two shots (both of which are better than my shot of the busker):
+These were my best two shots:

 It was interesting to see the mix of people who were protesting.
 Young children with their parents, lots of high schoolers, older people and even elderly people.
 People who looked like they spent time communing with the environment, and people dressed in suits.
 People who would look at home in a motorcycle gang, and people who looked like sweet grandmotherly types.
 Everyone was out there, fighting for a cause they believed in.
 It was pretty powerful.